RomainPhilippe/RepData_PeerAssessment1/PA1_template.md

 ## 294     0 2012-10-02       25
 ```

-We use the plyr packages to sum the number of steps by date.
+We use the plyr packages to sum the number of steps by day.

 ```r
 dfActivityClean$date <- as.Date(format(dfActivityClean$date, format="%Y-%m-%d"))